Lychosand/COMP_3004/README.md

 # Building
 In order to build this project you must:
+* run `tar -xvf AOTC_Deliverable1.tar` wherever you have placed the tar file
 * navigate to where the Makefile is.
 It will be inside the QT directory
 * ex: `cd /home/student/Desktop/COMP_3004/QT`
 * next run: `make`